endava-workshop/endava-akka-workshop/ZipBreakerAkka/README.txt

 currently mentioned in static final variables inside the actor classes.
 This situation will change in the future and they will go into properties files.
 However, if you want to configure anything at this moment, take a look in the code of the actors.

+Important properties to configure:
+- TEMP_FOLDER in ZipFileDownloader should point to an existing folder with write rights on each remote machine.
+- PATH_TO_SHARED_FOLDER and SHARED_PATH_TO_SHARED_FOLDER in ZipPasswordBreaker should point to
+the same shared folder which should be accessible by all machines (local and all of the remote).